How to Start a Real Estate Transaction Coordinator Business

 Transaction coordinators keep real estate deals on track.
 They handle the administrative aspects of each transaction, from the initial contract to closing.

-They have a broad role with duties that may vary slightly depending on state regulations.
+They have a broad role, with duties varying slightly depending on state regulations.
 Typically, a professional transaction coordinator will:

 • Coordinate property inspections.